Cary Stayner: Trial and conviction

-Stayner was tried in federal court for Armstrong's murder since it occurred on federal land.
-To avoid a possible death sentence, he pleaded guilty to premeditated first-degree murder, felony first-degree murder, kidnapping resulting in death, and attempted aggravated sexual abuse resulting in death.
+Stayner was tried in federal court for Armstrong's murder, since it occurred on federal land.
+To avoid a possible death sentence, he pleaded guilty to premeditated first-degree murder, felony first-degree murder, kidnapping resulting in death and attempted aggravated sexual abuse resulting in death.
 During the sentencing hearing, Stayner stunned the courtroom when he suddenly broke down in tears and apologized.
-"I wish I could take it back, but I can’t," he said.
-"I wish I could tell you why I did such a thing, but I don’t even know myself.
-I’m so sorry.
+"I wish I could take it back, but I can't", he said.
+"I wish I could tell you why I did such a thing, but I don't even know myself.
+I'm so sorry.
 I wish there was a reason.
-But there isn’t.
-It’s senseless."
-Lesli Armstrong, Armstrong's mother, started crying as she listened to Stayner, and said afterward that she believed his apology was genuine.
+But there isn't.
+It's senseless."
+Armstrong's mother started crying as she listened to Stayner, and said afterward that she believed his apology was genuine.
 Stayner was sentenced to life in prison without parole.